Uhrbaan/battery-ranking/report.typ

 ) <pollBattery-simplified>

 Once we are notified of the current capacity, `CapacityService` will package the display name of the device and its battery capacity in a json object, and send it through mosquitto to the topic stored in `Status`.

+Note that at first, this service was using `udev`, the Linux Kernel device manager to get its data.
+The service was connecting to `udev`'s event system, which would have been more in line with the course's objective.
+Hovever, that proved unreliable since battery capacity changes did not reliably emit events.
+If this implementation is of interest, you may checkout commit `d788604`.

 == `StoreService`
 This service aggregates messages comming of different `CapacityService`s from different computers.